Responsible Conduct of Research training is mandatory only for students employed on:

 Although RCR training is only required for the aforementioned groups, it is strongly recommended that any individual engaged in research at NKU complete the CITI training modules as well.

 NKU has identified two phases of RCR training.

 NIH - The NIH recommends eight hours of instruction/training and requires face-to-face discussions.
 The NIH policy states that online education format alone is insufficient.
-At this time, it is the Principal Investigator’s responsibility to ensure that students/trainees on NIH grants complete RCR training beyond CITI.
+It is the Principal Investigator’s responsibility to ensure that students/trainees on NIH grants complete RCR training beyond CITI.

-NSF - The NSF has not recommended a certain number of hours, wishing rather to leave it up to individual PIs based on individual project needs.
+NSF - The NSF has not recommended a certain number of hours training, wishing rather to leave it up to individual Principal Investigators, based on individual project needs.